htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 - Fixed a bug where GPUs that were marked as OFFLINE in the **Startd** would still be available for matchmaking in the ``AvailableGPUs`` attribute.
   :jira:`1397`

+- The executables within the tarball distribution now use ``RPATH`` to find shared libraries.
+Formerly, ``RUNPATH`` was used and tarballs became susceptible to failures when independently compiled HTCondor libraries were present in the ``LD_LIBRARY_PATH``.
+  :jira:`1405`